elPeroN/CAS-dashboard/README.md

 - Install dependencies: `npm install` or `yarn`

+- Start the Mongo-db:	`sudo service mongod start ` or `yarn db`

+- Start the server CAS-BACKEND(if main directory of innometrics-backend is at same level of CAS-dash you can run `yarn server`)

 - Start the server: `npm run start` or `yarn start`

-- Start the server CAS-BACKEND

-- Start the Mongo-db:	`sudo service mongod start`

 - Views are on: `localhost:3000`